hippiehunter/dblbook/src/chapter_2/primitives.md

 ### Decimal and Implied-Decimal

-Decimal (`d`, `d*`, `dsize`) and implied-decimal (`d.`, `d<size>.<precision>`, `decimal`) types in DBL handle numbers as sequences of ASCII characters`[**"numerals"--unless scientific notation is supported]`, ensuring an exact representation.
+Decimal (`d`, `d*`, `d<size>`) and implied-decimal (`d.`, `d<size>.<precision>`, `decimal`) types in DBL handle numbers as sequences of ASCII characters`[**"numerals"]`, ensuring an exact representation.
 Both decimal and implied decimal types are signed, meaning they can represent both positive and negative numbers.

-In a typical DBL program, the avoidance of floating-point numbers like `float` and `double` is deliberate.
+In a typical DBL program, the avoidance of floating-point numbers like `float` and `double` `[**(discussed below)]` is deliberate.
 Floating-point representations can introduce rounding errors due to their binary format, which cannot precisely depict most decimal fractions.
 This imprecision, although minuscule per operation, can compound in financial contexts, leading to significant discrepancies.
 Therefore, DBL programmers rely on decimal and implied-decimal types for monetary computations to preserve data integrity.
+`[**The first sentence's passiveness seems too striking.
+Maybe something like "*******"]`

 ### Integer